How to Find Real Estate Comps

 As you know, the most comparable sales will usually be the ones that are closest to your subject.
 When you’re checking out the comparable sales on this website, you can sort by proximity and see the sales that are the closest.
 You can also sort by sale date, sales price, bedrooms, and bathrooms.

-I like this site because it gives you the list of comparable sales with all of the sales data right there.
+I like this site because it gives you the list of comparable sales with all of the commercial real estate data right there.
 No need to click back and forth checking for dates.
 Pretty nice feature!

 On the bad note, there’s no photos, so you can’t compare condition, house type, or see any data from the MLS (like you can on Zillow).